mateus-vicente/100upet-hugo-pages/content/post/2020-04-14-allpix-squared-1.5-released.md

 * **MeshConverter:** The default value for the neighbor search radius has been improved and the error message in case no valid neighbors could be found has been clarified.
 * **Tools:** The Python example script for simulation data analysis has seen several improvements and is now Python3 compatible.
 Some improvements have been made for the script to recover configurations from data files.
 * The configuration class has been improved an now allows to set default values for matrices.

+## Development Visualization

+As usual, an animation of the development can be found at the end of the release notes:
+{{< vimeo 407535137 >}}